 World War 2 soldiers’ papers recall the past

-Among the treasures we located in the trunk were photographic glass transparencies of pre-war Japan scenes, postcards of war-torn Leningrad (St. Petersburg), a letter signed by Eleanor Roosevelt and a German soldier’s cap emblazoned with the infamous SS Death’s Head.
+Among the items we located in the trunk were photographic glass transparencies of pre-war Japan scenes, postcards of war-torn Leningrad (St. Petersburg), a letter signed by Eleanor Roosevelt and a German soldier’s cap emblazoned with the infamous SS Death’s Head.

 It appears that Davis collected these soldbuchs while reporting for the Toronto Star in Leningrad in late 1944, following the failed three-year German siege of the city.
 Davis then traveled westward with the advancing Soviet front as the Russians moved toward Germany.

-I firmly believe that Davis did not confiscate these materials as war trophies but gathered the soldbuchs so that they could be returned one day to the families of the dead or missing soldiers.
+I firmly believe that Davis did not confiscate these materials as war trophies but gathered the soldbuchs so that they could be returned one day to the families of dead or missing soldiers.

 Many WWII German soldbuchs are sold for profit with no attempt to return them to their rightful owners.

 How could I ever find homes for these fading time capsules?
 Some scholars estimate that there were more than 18 million soldiers in the Wehrmacht, the German army, during World War II.
 How could I possibly find any relatives after 60 years?

 I know a bit of German, so with the help of an online translation service I was able to glean from the soldbuchs each of the soldier’s names, birth dates and birthplaces.
 I posted this information on a genealogy Web site, crossed my fingers, and waited.

 Within a few weeks I got a reply.

 Annelies Windisch (Lutzky) of Bernhardsthal, Austria, wrote me an e-mail indicating that a friend had told her about my genealogy posting.
 We corresponded for several weeks and by working together via email we finally determined that the soldbuch of ‘Obergefreiter’ Franz Lutzky was that of her mother’s first husband.